Bankruptcy Lawyer in Bristol, Tennessee

 - Fill out bankruptcy forms.
 If working with a lawyer, you can expect they will use online programs to help you file your paperwork.

 - Pay your filing fee.
-It costs $335 to file for bankruptcy in Bristol.
+It costs $335 to file for bankruptcy in Gatlinburg.
 Waiver of the fee is possible in some cases, but it is uncommon.
 However, it is possible to pay the fee in several installments instead of the entire balance upfront.

 How bankruptcy affects business depends upon the type of bankruptcy filed.